CANCER SUPPORTIVE CARE

 • Licking/scratching (e.g. the pet may constantly lick/scratch a specific area)

-• Vocalization (e.g. while rare, the pet may whine, grunt, meow, hiss)
+• Vocalization (e.g. the pet may whine, grunt, meow, hiss)

 • Urinary and bowel elimination (e.g. the pets urinate and defecate in inappropriate areas)